 - extravasation of contrast with loss of urethral continuity and lack of proximal urethral filling

 CT cystography can be performed but this is much less specific for urethral vs. bladder injury.
-Other features of urethral injury include retropubic and perivesical haematoma and obscuration of the urogenital fat plane.
+Other features of urethral injury include retropubic and perivesical hematoma and obscuration of the urogenital fat plane.

 Treatment and prognosis